Carbon Explorer: A Holistic Approach for Designing Carbon Aware Datacenters: Carbon Explorer

 Figure~\ref{framework} illustrates \textit{\CarbonExplorer}, a design space exploration framework that takes a holistic approach to achieve 24/7 carbon-free computing. \CarbonExplorer considers two important inputs: time-series data that details the power demand of large-scale datacenters and the intermittent nature of renewable energy generation at specific geographic locations (Figure~\ref{framework}-left).
 Next, \CarbonExplorer characterizes a solution space that spans the following dimensions (Figure~\ref{framework}-center): \begin{itemize} \item Investments in varied types of renewable energy, \item Investments in varied amounts of energy storage, \item Scheduling that shifts varied amounts of computation. \end{itemize} Finally, \CarbonExplorer models the datacenter design space and minimizes the carbon footprint, accounting for both operation \textbf{and} embodied carbon (Figure~\ref{framework}-right).

 {\CarbonExplorer}'s inputs include two hourly time series.
 The first details power consumed by each of {\facebook}'s datacenters in various locations across the United States.
-The second details energy generation for balancing authorities (BAs) in each datacenter location.
+The second details energy generation from the local grids in each datacenter location.
 Table~\ref{dc_renewable_investments} summarizes these locations and {\facebook}'s renewable energy investments.
 Section~\ref{3_dc_demand_supply} characterizes datacenter energy demand and renewable energy supply, which has implications for a production datacenter's carbon footprint.

 We evaluate three distinct solutions for 24/7 carbon-free datacenters.
 First, datacenters could offset their energy consumption with renewable energy generation.
 Operators invest in wind and solar farms on the power grids that supply their datacenters.
 Moreover, they implement power purchase agreements, which issue credits for renewable energy generated from those investments and offset datacenter energy consumed.
 This state-of-the-art solution has been central to hyperscale datacenters' pursuit of Net Zero goals.